niranjanshankar/gitreposearch/README.md

 # What is it about?

-1. This project lets you search public GitHub repositories usig usernames.
+1. This project lets you search public GitHub repositories using usernames.

 2. The landing page is a repository page.
 A user can search based a GitHub username (e.g., python, angular, google, niranjanshankar, etc.) This will show them a list of repositories related to the user.